 The main differences between the four main types of leukemia have to do with their rates of progression and where cancer develops.
 The cells of "chronic" leukemia do not fully mature, so they are not as capable of defending against infections as normal lymphocytes.
-"Acute" leukemia cells begin to replicate before any immune functions have developed.
+"Acute" cells begin to replicate before any immune functions have developed.

-Leukemia symptoms vary, depending on the type of leukemia.
-Common leukemia signs and symptoms include:
+Leukemia symptoms vary depending on the type of leukemia.
+Common signs and symptoms include:

 As of currently, the causes are unknown, but there are some probable causes: